rplevka/gde/SECURITY.md

 #### Option 1: Backend Proxy (Recommended for Production)

-Use the included `server.py` which acts as a proxy:
+Use the included `server.go` which acts as a high-performance proxy:

 **How it works:**
 1. API keys are stored server-side (environment variables)